 The Bride Price

-Yorubas have a greeting custom known as Ìdobálè whereby males prostrate, placing their full bodies on the ground as a sign of respect.
+Additionally, Yorubas have a greeting custom known as Ìdobálè whereby males prostrate, placing their full bodies on the ground as a sign of respect.
 The groom and his groomsmen must prostrate before the bride’s family and the chest must touch the ground completely for the greeting to be complete.
-Ogunfemi, who is Yoruba herself, notes that “once the men prostrate on the ground, the bride’s family asks a few questions, the groom is seated and then the bride enters with her ladies who are all wearing matching aso-ebi.
+Ogunfemi, who is Yoruba herself, notes that “once the men prostrate on the ground, the bride’s family asks a few questions, the groom is seated, and then the bride enters with her ladies who are all wearing matching aso-ebi (traditional attire).
 After this, she places a hat on the groom's head and then he carries her.
 This is known as Igbeyawo.
 He then places a ring on her finger and they are pronounced married.”

 Event number three, Wuni, is ladies-only.
 Here, the bride enjoys time with her female friends adorning their hands with henna.
-During Kamun Amariya the groom’s relatives then playfully negotiate with the ladies for the “release” of the bride for the reception.
+During Kamun Amariya, the groom’s relatives then playfully negotiate with the ladies for the “release” of the bride for the reception.
 Finally, the bride is escorted to her matrimonial home in a process called Kai Amariya.

 Kola Nut Ceremony

 Aso-ebi means “the family clothes” and this is one of the most striking aspects of Nigerian weddings.
 The couple decides on a uniform color scheme that each side of the family shall follow.
 “It’s a way to differentiate the bride’s family from the groom’s based on the fabrics and colors they’re wearing.
 It’s also common to see the couple’s friends wearing their own separate aso-ebi”, says Odeyemi.
-Aso-ebi was primarily an element of Yoruba weddings but this elaborate, harmonious attire has since spread to other Nigerian tribes and indeed, other African countries.
+Aso-ebi was primarily an element of Yoruba weddings but this elaborate, harmonious attire has since spread to other Nigerian tribes and African countries.